jontec/morning-agenda/README.md

 If you haven't already, you'll need to generate an account-level API key and obtain the ID of your Airtable Base.

-We'll add these two our `.env` alongside our existing Twilio secrets:
+We'll add these two to our `.env` alongside our existing Twilio secrets:
 ```
 AIRTABLE_API_KEY="xxxxxxxxxxx"
 AIRTABLE_BASE_ID="xxxxxxxxxxx"